Local Composite Quantile Regression for Regression Discontinuity

 With bias correction and s.e. adjustment, the proposed bandwidth selectors in \cref{eq:bw adj.} and \cref{eq:bw adj IK style} lead to good coverage across the five DGPs in Table \ref{tb:main coverage}.
 It is important to recall that the presented LCQR estimators use the bandwidths in \cref{eq:bw adj.} and \cref{eq:bw adj IK style}, which are not designed to optimize the coverage probability of confidence intervals, while the confidence intervals for $\hat{\tau}_{\text{1bw}}^{\text{robust,bc}}$ in Table \ref{tb:main coverage} are optimized to minimize coverage errors.
 In this respect, it is reasonable to conclude that LCQR with bandwidths in \cref{eq:bw adj.} and \cref{eq:bw adj IK style} offers very competitive results.

 In the last row of each panel in \Cref{tb:main coverage}, we also report the coverage probability based on fixed-$n$ approximations.
-The benefit of using fixed-$n$ approximations becomes clearer in \Cref{tb: coverage small sample} of the Online Supplement, where the sample size decreases to 300 and fixed-$n$ approximations often provide the best coverage.
+The benefit of using fixed-$n$ approximations becomes clearer in Table 6 of the Online Supplement, where the sample size decreases to 300 and fixed-$n$ approximations often give the best coverage.